mint42/libft/README.md

 ### MODULAR COMPILATION

 By default, libft will compile all modules into a single `.a` file.
 To request that only certain modules be compiled, before running the `make` command, set up a file named `libft_mods.mk` in your repository's parent directory.
-This file should contain one variable named `MODS` which is a list of the requested modules.
+This file should contain a variable named `MODS` which is a list of the requested modules.
 The libft's Makefile will handle its own dependencies, so no need to include any module that a project does not explicitly need.
 If you're unfamiliar with Makefile format, feel free to use this template and comment out what you don't need:

 ```
 # Makefile comment